cecelia-hahn/PersonalProjects/README.md

 # Personal Learning Projects
-Dumping all the stuffs in here, no matter how simple
+Dumping all the stuff in here, no matter how simple